How to Grow Mushrooms at Home: The Beginner's Guide

 Fruitbody

-The fruiting body is the most recognizable part of a mushroom.
+The fruiting body is the most recognisable part of a mushroom.
 Fruiting bodies contain spores which are dispersed for reproduction.
-A mature fruiting body can have various structures and it may contain a cap, stalk, ring, volva, and gills.
-The cap normally houses the spores but in some types of mushrooms, the spore-producing cells could be found in the gills, tubes or inside the cap.
+A mature fruiting body can have various structures, and it may contain a cap, stalk, ring, volva, and gills.
+The cap normally houses the spores, but in some types of mushrooms, the spore-producing cells could be found in the gills, tubes, or inside the cap.

 Substrate

-A mushroom substrate is a material that the mushroom mycelium can grow itself in.
+A mushroom substrate is a material that the mushroom mycelium can grow itself on.
 It provides nutrients, moisture and energy needed for the mushroom to grow and fruit.

 Inoculation

-The process of introducing spores or mycelium into a sterile substrate to initiate its growth and development.
+The process of introducing spores into a sterile substrate to initiate its growth and development.
 Inoculation should be done in a sanitary environment to avoid contaminating the substrate.

 Colonisation